Vertex Diary

 To brew authentic Turkish coffee, you need a few key tools and ingredients:

-- Finely Ground Coffee: Turkish coffee requires an extra-fine grind, almost powder-like texture.
+• Finely Ground Coffee: Turkish coffee requires an extra-fine grind with an almost powder-like texture.

-- Sugar (Optional): Turkish coffee can be prepared unsweetened or with different levels of sugar.
+• Sugar (Optional): Turkish coffee can be prepared unsweetened or with different sugar levels.

-- Serving Cups (Fincan): Traditional Turkish coffee cups are small, similar to espresso cups, and enhance the cultural experience of serving the coffee.
+• Serving Cups (Fincan): Traditional Turkish coffee cups are small and similar to espresso cups, and they enhance the cultural experience of serving coffee.

 With these essentials, you’re ready to start brewing.